ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 The application does not require manual configuration.

-### Scan for active (Nodes) AVS's
+### Scan for active Nodes (AVS's)

 After the client has been configured, scan the system for running AVS's with:
 ```
 ivynet scan
 ```

-The output of the command is the list of all potential AVS: a Docker container with an exposed port and `/metrics` endpoint available (No support yet for network mode host).
+The output is an interactive list of all AVS's that Ivynet finds in your local environment.
+These will be docker containers that have a known image repository on docker's image registry, `ghcr.io`, `gcr.io`, etc. Currently we support all EigenLayer mainnet AVS's.
+Then, the scanner will search though exposed ports for a working `/metrics` endpoint available at that port.
+(No metrics support yet for network mode host).

 Select which containers should be monitored by pressing SPACE and ticking the box next to them.
 Confirm the selection by pressing ENTER.
 ![Screenshot of scan results](./imgs/screens/scan1.png)